 A low pile carpet style such as velvet or Berber is ideal for the stairs, offering the perfect combination of toughness and texture.

 Tapi Top Tip: Why not consider a contrasting statement colour for your whipping thread, for the ultimate in staircase style?

 Colour is another important factor when choosing your stair runner.
 Dark tones have obvious advantages for homes with little ones and pets, where there is a higher likelihood of stains and wear and tear.
 However, darker colours may contrast too starkly with lighter wood stairs, so opting for a medium to light coloured stair runner can look great against other light colours like beech or oak wood.

 Stair runners look impeccable in traditional homes, particularly older homes with grand staircases.
 There are infinite ways to use a a stair runner to give your classic hallway a unique personality:

 Who says that stair runners can only look good in traditional homes?
 Not us!
 We love the look of fun and fabulous stair runners in modern homes, adding a touch of cosy warmth to more contemporary spaces.
 Here are some ways you can add a stair runner into your modern home while adding to the fashionable look of your home:

 If you’re considering a stair runner for your home and you want a professional fitting included, then why not come down to your local Tapi store.
 You can check out our selection of stair runners and speak to our Floorologists about all the options available to you.
-Alternatively, you can browse online and book a free home visit for one of our lovely flooring experts to come and visit you at home to measure up your space.
+Alternatively, you can discover how to install a stair runner yourself, with our handy guide, or find out our pick of the best flooring for stairs.